pagkly/Zed/Investopedia4/What Is a Value Chain.md

 ## Components of a Value Chain

-In his concept of a value chain, Porter splits a business's activities into two categories, "primary" and "support," whose sample activities we list below.2 Specific activities in each category will vary according to the industry.
+In his concept of a value chain, Porter splits a business's activities into two categories, "primary" and "support," whose sample activities we list below.2 Specific activities in each category [[Will|will]] vary according to the industry.

 ### Primary Activities